Distinguishing Black Holes and Neutron Stars via Optical Images Illuminated by Thick Accretion Disks: Geometrically Thick Accretion Flow Model

 \section{Geometrically Thick Accretion Flow Model}

-In this paper, we consider a geometrically thick and optically thin accretion flow model around a neutron star, namely the phenomenological radiatively inefficient accretion flow (RIAF) model.
+In this paper, we consider a geometrically thick and optically thin accretion flow model around a neutron star, namely the phenomenological RIAF model.
 Unlike the standard thin disk model, a geometrically thick accretion flow requires the explicit specification of physical quantities such as the particle number density, electron temperature, and magnetic field configuration.
-In principle, these quantities can be obtained self-consistently by solving the general relativistic magnetohydrodynamic (GRMHD) equations.
+In principle, these quantities can be obtained self-consistently by solving the GRMHD equations.
 However, because of the high complexity of the GRMHD equations, this section adopts a numerical approach with appropriate simplifications.